 This page gives you a brief overview of some of the popular student areas in Bristol to help you in your search for accommodation.
 It is important to bear in mind where you are studying before you sign a tenancy agreement.
 If you require advice about anything accommodation related please contact the Advice Centre.

-Gloucester Road is one of the most popular areas for students to live because of its vast array of shops, bars and cafes; in fact, it has the largest number of independent traders on any one road in the UK!
-You’ll find lots of student houses and flats available to rent here, and in its surrounding areas.
+Gloucester Road is one of the most popular areas for students to live because of its vast array of shops, bars and cafes.
+In fact, it has the largest number of independent traders on any one road in the UK!
+You’ll find lots of student houses and flats available to rent here and in its surrounding areas.

-Bishopston & St. Andrews are popular student areas due to their proximity to the city centre and walking distance to the popular Gloucester Road.
+Bishopston and St. Andrews are popular student areas due to their proximity to the city centre and walking distance to the popular Gloucester Road.
 The number 70 bus also services these areas making it easy to get to the Frenchay campus.
 There are a lot of large Victorian houses giving students in bigger groups plenty of housing options.

 Another popular student area off the Gloucester Road, but a little further from the city so nearer to the Frenchay campus.
 A very residential area with lots of accommodation options for students and you’ll be able to park here too.

-A large residential area in Bristol, popular for students studying at Glenside and Frenchay.
+A largely residential area in Bristol, popular for students studying at Glenside and Frenchay.
 The main Fishponds Road has a mix of pubs, shops and cafes although not as trendy as the Gloucester Road.

 Popular for students because of its proximity to the Frenchay campus, but if you are looking for the hustle and bustle of Bristol you’ll have to travel a little further towards the city centre.